chinamike65/hugo-tuolesi/content/book6/book6en.md

 2. When the Buddha lived in the world, we live by the Buddha; after the Buddha's Parinirvana, how do we live?

-3. When the Buddha lived in the world, the monks with evil deeds were subdued by the Buddha; after the Buddha's Parinirvana, how did the monks in evil deeds subdue them?
+3. When the Buddha lived in the world, the monks who committed evil deeds were subdued by the Buddha; after the Buddha's Parinirvana, how will we subdue them?

 4. When the Buddha lived in the world, the words and teachings of the Buddha were easy for everyone to believe and understand; after the Buddha's Parinirvana, how can the scriptures inspire people to believe?

-The Buddha answered these four questions and said: After I Parinirvana, you should follow the precepts of a teacher; You should live in the place of four applications of mindfulness; Bhikkhus with evil deeds should be silent; The first sentence of all the scriptures should be "Thus have I heard" as proof and faith.
+The Buddha answered these four questions and said:

+After I Parinirvana, you should follow the precepts of a teacher; You should live in the place of four applications of mindfulness; Bhikkhus who commit evil deeds should be silent; The first sentence of all the scriptures should be "Thus have I heard" as proof and faith.

-Venerable Ananda and his disciples wept silently beside Shakyamuni Buddha, and the Buddha comforted them like a loving mother, saying: "You don't need to be sad.
-I have taught many teachings in my life.
+Venerable Ananda and his disciples wept silently beside Shakyamuni Buddha, and the Buddha comforted them like a loving mother, saying:

+"You don't need to be sad.
+I have given many teachings in my life.
 As long as you follow them and practice them, my Dharmakaya will last forever and stay in the world.

-He also said: All sentient beings have Buddha-nature, and all can become Buddhas, and the Chanti castes who have permanently cut off their roots of goodness can also become Buddhas.
+He also said:

+All sentient beings have Buddha-nature, and all can become Buddhas, and the Chanti castes who have permanently cut off their roots of goodness can also become Buddhas.

 After speaking, Buddha Shakyamuni entered Nirvana quietly and calmly.

-This year, the Buddha was 81 years old.
+That year, the Buddha was 81 years old.

-The king of Kusinagara City and the four disciples of the Buddha held a grand dipping ceremony for Shakyamuni Buddha.
+The king of Kusinagara City and the four disciples of the Buddha held a grand funeral ceremony for Shakyamuni Buddha.

-The Buddha's relics were invited by the eight kings of India to build pagodas to worship, one of which was near Lumbini.
+The Buddha's relics were distributed by the eight kings of India to build pagodas to worship, one of which was near Lumbini.

-150 years after the death of Buddha Shakyamuni, King Asoka took out all the relics from the seven towers except the tower near Lumbini and distributed them all over the world, so that people could build stupas for worship.
+150 years after the death of Buddha Shakyamuni, King Asoka took out all the relics from the seven stupas except the tower near Lumbini and distributed them all over the world, so that people could build stupas for worship.

 This kind of stupa has remained in the world until now.

-Buddha Shakyamuni spoke the truth of his enlightenment, instructed us how to behave as human beings, and told people how to cultivate and become Buddhas as human beings.
+Buddha Shakyamuni spoke the truth of his enlightenment, instructed us how to behave as human beings, and told people how to practice and become Buddhas while human beings.
 This is called the Buddhadharma.

 12